robinprospect/personalwebsite/_posts/2020-07-04-zero-waste-food-packaging.md

 ### 3. Make your own
 - What packaging ends up in your bin most often?
 Could you make your own version? ⌛ 💰
-- Making oat milk is easy, quick and an excellent replacement for other milks. 💰
+- Making oat milk is easy, quick and an excellent replacement for other milks.
+Here's [my recipe](https://changeitup.org.uk/oat-milk-recipe/). 💰
 - If you're a fizzy drink fiend, look out for a secondhand SodaStream!